- Province: Western Cape

 Boer War Connection

-A condition of the purchase of a residential plot in Murraysburg was that the plot had to be surrounded by a quince hedge. which explains the large number of quince hedges that were to be found there.
+A condition of the purchase of a residential plot in Murraysburg was that the plot had to be surrounded by a quince hedge. which explains the large number of quince hedges that are found there.

 The 2nd Boer War, interestingly, affected Murraysburg.
 The town residents were technically subjects of the British crown, but their sympathies were with the Boer republics.